-In the Trump Era, Democratic Party has zero tolerance for past racist behavior from its politicians
+In the Trump era, Democratic Party has zero tolerance for past racist behavior from its politicians

 Five years ago, the country celebrated the 50th anniversary of the Civil Rights Act, which was signed into law by a Democratic president with a complicated personal history of talking about race.

-But as nearly the entire Democratic Party now has called for Virginia Gov. Ralph Northam to resign after a 35-year-old racist yearbook picture of him surfaced (he denies being in the picture) and after he admitted to darkening his skin to look like Michael Jackson at an old dance contest, the party is united in demonstrating that it has zero tolerance for any past racist behavior from its politicians.
+But, after nearly the entire Democratic Party called for Virginia Gov. Ralph Northam to resign after a 35-year-old racist yearbook picture of him surfaced (he denies being in the picture) and after he admitted to darkening his skin to look like Michael Jackson at an old dance contest, the party is united in demonstrating that it has zero tolerance for any past racist behavior from its politicians.

-Much of the reason: the current occupant of the White House, who led the “birther” crusade against Barack Obama, who referred to Haiti and African nations as “shithole” countries, who blamed both sides for what happened in Charlottesville, and who tweeted that LeBron James was dumb (remember that?).
+Much of the reason: the current occupant of the White House, who led the “birther” crusade against Obama, referred to Haiti and African nations as “s---hole” countries, blamed "both sides" for what happened in Charlottesville, and tweeted that LeBron James was dumb (remember that?).

 “Well, I think this country hasn't dealt well with the issues of race.
 I mean, we have a president who's a racist,” Sen. Sherrod Brown, D-Ohio, said on “Meet the Press” yesterday when asked why politicians are being held accountable for past behavior.